 The year is quickly—finally—coming to a close, which means it’s time to start getting your affairs in order for the new year.
 Organizing your business records, re-evaluating your business practices, and preparing for the upcoming tax season can help you set yourself up for success.

-If you’ve been tracking all of this information for your business expenses in one place throughout the year (like an expense tracking app, a spreadsheet, or a handwritten ledger), you’re all set!
-The records that you’ve been keeping would suffice in an audit.
-Found users - this means you!
+If you’re planning on deducting business expenses on your tax return, you’ll need documentation showing the amount, date, merchant name, business purpose, and receipt for each item.
+If you’ve been tracking all of this information for your business expenses in one place throughout the year (like an expense tracking app, a spreadsheet, or a handwritten ledger), you likely have what you need.

-Payment platforms like Venmo, Square, or PayPal: If you’re making any work-related purchases with these payment platforms, go through your account history to find a record of any purchases that you made that may not be reflected in your bank statements.
+Payment apps: If you’re making any work-related purchases with payment platforms like Venmo, Square, or PayPal, go through your account history to find a record of any purchases that you made that may not be reflected in your bank statements.

 Unless you have a business reason for deferring income to the following year, you’ll want to make sure you receive payment for your work before the year ends, so all of your expected income and expenses are reported on the same tax return.

 Found’s free invoicing tools help you keep tabs on your invoices, effortlessly.
 Not only can you see when your invoices are viewed or paid, you can also set up payment reminders for your clients.